Showing posts with label Marty Hardison. Show all posts

 Doubled in length in one day!

-Day 7: Third instar caterpillars are less wasteful but still won't eat the central leaf vein.
-One site I referenced said they will snip the vein to stop the flow of sap.
+Day 7: Third instars are less wasteful but still won't eat the central leaf vein.
+One site I referenced said they will snip the central vein to stop the flow of sap.
 Then they can eat all of the leaf after the snip.
-Mine just left unsightly midribs.

 Just like Instagram, I'm experiencing upside down posting with Blogger. 🤷🏽

-Older caterpillars will eat slices of cucumber, zucchini or butternut squash.
-You can also offer watermelon rind but feed them these alternatives only in a pinch.†
+If you're desperate, older caterpillars, 4th or 5th instars, can eat slices of cucumber, zucchini, or butternut squash.
+You can also offer watermelon rind but feed them these alternatives only in a pinch.
+Pesticides will kill larvae so choose organic produce, and peel off anything that might be waxed.

-Eating so much more, I began to really wish I'd bought three plants.
+A 4th instar caterpillar looks like a big juicy meal to predators, so now is a good time to load up on the sap.
+It's full of the toxins that make Monarchs mildly poisonous.
 Several sources said a single caterpillar eats an entire plant so I did the newbie panic thing of driving from nursery to nursery looking for milkweed plants, only to find none.
 Or a sad excuse for a plant, merely sticks and leaf remnants complete with more eggs or caterpillars.
 Already the accidental lepidopterist, I didn't need to buy more problems; I just needed food.

 Day 10:

 Day 13: As it turned out, I panicked for nothing.
-They abruptly stopped eating and shunned the food they had no matter how many leaves I placed them on.
+They abruptly stopped eating and kept walking off every leaf I offered.
 Monarch caterpillars do not do a purge, the telltale sign that a Swallowtail is ready to pupate.
-Nor do they go on a walkabout like Swallowtails.
-I had to take the refusal to eat as the sign and left them to do their thing, what ever it might be.
+I had to take the refusal to eat & walkabout as signs and left them to do their thing, whatever it might be.
 After a few hours, they'd taken the j-formation side-by-side.

 Hanging in J-formation, opposite to Swallowtails which suspend themselves head up, feet down.